What happened at the F1 Miami Grand Prix?

 Tsunoda – like Norris – was able to gain places by pitting under the safety car in the 57-lap race, a cooly-executed drive seeing him split Mercedes team-mates Lewis Hamilton and George Russell to jump to 10th place in the world championship standings.

-Tsunoda had inherited eighth in the sprint on Saturday and a world championship point when Hamilton was penalised post-race for a pit lane speeding infringement.
+Tsunoda had inherited eighth in the sprint on Saturday and a world championship point when Hamilton was penalized post-race for a pit lane speeding infringement.

 For team-mate Daniel Ricciardo, Miami was a weekend of extreme and mixed emotions.
 The Australian was brilliant in the sprint, converted a stunning fourth on the grid to fourth in the short-form race for his first points of the season, but a lack of grip in qualifying for the Grand Prix proper saw him mired in 18th, which became last after a penalty he’d carried from the previous race in China was applied.